nohn/monitoring-plugins_check_fritzbox_docsis_parameters/README.md

 # monitoring-plugins_check_fritzbox_docsis_parameters

 Icinga/Nagios Check for DOCSIS Parameters on a Fritzbox Cable Modem/Router.

+Works with Fritzbox Cable Routers running EuroDOCSIS/DOCSIS versions 3.0 and 3.1.
+OK/WARNING/CRITICAL thresholds are currently hard coded for 256QAM when operating DOCSIS 3.0 and 4096QAM when operating DOCSIS 3.1.

 Perfdata is enabled, so given that you are using something like PNP4Nagios, nice graphs will be drawn.

+Optionally you can also dump the values to a CSV file.

 Requires curl, html2text, bc, jq.